jjaramillom/graph-algos/readme.md

 ## Algorithms

-### 1. Depth first traversal and Braedth first traversal.
+### 1. Depth first traversal and Breadth first traversal.

 Both algorithms are quite similar in the implementation.
 In the behavior they differ a lot though.
 The only implementation difference is that Breadth first uses a **queue** (first in, first out).
 While Depth first uses a **stack** (first in, last out).